Questions frequently asked by patients

 a.
 We will confirm receipt of your report and allocate a case number to your case.

 c.
-The data protection legislation and our obligation to maintain confidentiality prevent us from giving you information about any further details that we may have requested from the manufacturer in order to investigate the case. (see also section 4 of the Therapeutic Products Act, HMG, SR 812.21).
+The data protection legislation and our obligation to maintain confidentiality prevent us from giving you information about any further details that we may have requested from the manufacturer in order to investigate the case. (see also section 4 of the Therapeutic Products Act, TPA, SR 812.21)

 a.
 Swissmedic is not responsible for clarifying this point.